Hunter-Gatherers (Foragers)

 Because cultures change through time, we cannot simply project ethnographic data from the present to the past

-But before we turn to what we know from cross-cultural research, let us first talk briefly about the term “hunter-gatherers”.
-Hunter-gatherers has become the commonly-used term for people who depend largely on food collection or foraging for wild resources.
+But before we turn to what we know from cross-cultural research, let us first talk briefly about “hunter-gatherers”.
+The term hunter-gatherers has become commonly used to reference societies that depend largely on food collection or foraging for wild resources.
 Foraged wild resources are obtained by a variety of methods including gathering plants, collecting shellfish or other small fauna, hunting, scavenging, and fishing.
-This is in contrast to food production, where people rely on cultivating domesticated plants and breeding and raising domesticated animals for food.
-Unfortunately, the common term hunter-gatherers overrates the importance of hunting, downplays gathering, and ignores fishing.
+This contrasts with food producing societies, where people rely primarily on cultivating domesticated plants and breeding and raising domesticated animals for food.
+Unfortunately, the commonly used term hunter-gatherers overrates the importance of hunting, downplays gathering, and ignores fishing.
 Yet, in one cross-cultural sample of hunter-gatherers (foragers), fishing appeared to be the most important activity in 38 percent of the societies, gathering was next at 30 percent, and hunting was the least important at 25 percent (C. R. Ember 1978).
 So, if we were being fair, such societies should be called “fisher-gatherer-hunters” or, more simply, “foragers.”
 But because the term “hunter-gatherers” is so widely used, we will use it here.

 Copper Inuit spearing salmon at Nulahugyuk Creek, Northwest Territories (Nunavut), 1916.
 Credit: Diamond Jenness, CC BY-SA 4.0.